Written by Karl Perera, MA, DipLC

 The USA is ranked sixth and the UK is not ranked in the top 15 countries.

 David P. Schmitt and Juri Allik carried out a study into self esteem using the Rosenberg Self Esteem Scale with almost 17,000 people in 53 countries.
-Most of the data comes from this study.
+Most of this data comes from this study which you can read in detail here.
 Others sources are the study by Bleidorn, Arslan, Denissen, Rentfrow, Gebauer, Potter & Gosling (2015) and Chatard, Selimbegovic and Konan (2009).

 - No connection was found between those living in cultures which value the individual more and higher self esteem.
 Individualist countries include Australia, Belgium, Brazil, France, Italy, the Netherlands, New Zealand, Switzerland, the United Kingdom, and the United States.